Dheeraj22/CapSense-WiFI-Scan-using-PSoC6-and-MbedOS/README.md

-# WiFI Scanning using CapSense
+# WiFi Scanning using CapSense

 In this code example, CapSense buttons are used to run WiFi Scan.